shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 Jonah sat on the edge of the bed, Holly lying on her pillow in pajamas.
 She had remembered, thank goodness, to take her shoes off before climbing in.

 "I was thinking of something just now, Poppet.
-Do you suppose that the song you heard on the radio was Penny's climbing song?"
+Do you suppose that the song you heard on the radio was Penny's tree-climbing song?"

 "Perhaps.
 Or maybe it was just another song, with the same tune."

 Jonah stood up and paced for a bit, watching his daughter from the mirror above her dresser.
 He tried to remember what it was they had listened to on the radio, attempted to whistle it.
+A thin, reedy thing, its pitch rising gradually and then falling even more slowly.
 "Like that?
 Was that Holly's tune, Poppet?"

 Holly smiled, her eyelids heavy.
 "Yes, I think that must have been it, Papa.
 Only - don't call me Poppet, please."

 Jonah winced, but Holly hadn't seen it; her eyes were already closed.
 "Why not?" he asked, slowly enunciating the sounds.

 "Well, I'm not really your puppet, am I?"
-She had turned over, closed her eyes and buried her face in her pillow.
+She had turned over, buried her face in her pillow.
 "I'm just your Holly, you see."

-He walked to the door, hesitated for a moment for a moment.
+He walked to the door, hesitated for a moment.
 Finally he sighed and stepped out.

 "Very well, Holly.
 Sweet dreams."